Air transport of the British royal family and government: The Royal Squadron

 On 1 April 1995, The Queen's Flight was merged into No. 32 Squadron RAF to become No. 32 (The Royal) Squadron.
-Its BAe 146s and two Westland Wessex HCC.4 helicopters moved from Benson to 32 Squadron's base at RAF Northolt.
+Its BAe 146s and two Westland Wessex HCC.4 helicopters moved from RAF Benson to 32 Squadron's base at RAF Northolt.

-The responsibility for royal family travel was transferred to the royal household on 1 April 1997.
-Before then, it was shared by the Ministry of Defence, the Department of Transport and the Foreign and Commonwealth Office.
+The responsibility for the royal family's travel was transferred to the Royal Household on 1 April 1997.
+Before then, it was shared by the Ministry of Defence, the Department of Transport, and the Foreign and Commonwealth Office.
 The funding comes in the form of a royal travel grant-in-aid provided by the Department for Transport.
 Later in 1997, the Royal Yacht Britannia was retired and not replaced, and the Royal Household was given authorisation to acquire a helicopter for its private use.

-The Royal Helicopter and the Royal Train are insufficient to meet all the travel requirements of the royal family, even for domestic travel.
-The King does not travel on scheduled flights, but the rest of the family does whenever possible.
-Members of the family are normally flown on private charters, either large fixed-wing aircraft, small fixed-wing aircraft, or helicopters, depending on the distance and the size of the official party.
+The Royal Helicopter and the Royal Train are insufficient to meet all the travel requirements of the Royal Family, even for domestic travel.
+The King does not travel on scheduled flights, but other members of the Royal Family do so whenever possible.
+Members of the Royal Family are normally flown on private charters, either large fixed-wing aircraft, small fixed-wing aircraft, or helicopters, depending on the distance and the size of the official party.

 The squadron merger ended the RAF's provision of dedicated VIP transport aircraft; the aircraft of 32 Squadron are only available to VIP passengers if not needed for military operations.
-This was declared officially in 1999, with the Ministry of Defence stating "the principal purpose of 32 Squadron [is] to provide communications and logistical support to military operations; the Squadron's capacity should be based on military needs only; and any royal or other non-military use of... spare capacity is secondary to its military purpose."
-The effect of this declaration was to radically reduce the charge per hour to the royal travel grant-in-aid for flying in an RAF jet, because now only the variable costs of the flight were expensed to the royal travel budget.
+This was declared officially in 1999.
+This policy reduced the charge per hour to the royal travel grant-in-aid for flying in an RAF jet radically.

 BAe 146

-Operated for The Queen's Flight since 1986 two of these aircraft remained available to No. 32 Squadron as short-haul VIP configured airliners.
+Operated for The Queen's Flight since 1986, two of these aircraft remained available to No. 32 Squadron as short-haul VIP configured airliners.

-It was also announced in the Strategic Defence and Security Review 2015 that the current Command Support Air Transport fleet aircraft would be replaced as they reached the end of their life to increase their operational utility and ensure continued effective transport for the Royal Family and senior ministers.
+It was announced in the Strategic Defence and Security Review 2015 that Command Support Air Transport fleet aircraft would be replaced as they reached the end of their life to increase their operational utility and ensure continued effective transport for the royal family and senior ministers.

-In February 2022 Defence Equipment and Support announced that the four BAe 146 aircraft will be replaced by two Dassault Falcon 900LX aircraft.
+In February 2022, Defence Equipment and Support announced that the four BAe 146 aircraft would be replaced by two Dassault Falcon 900LX aircraft.

+Both Ba146 aircraft were withdrawn from service in March 2022 and were replaced by two Dassault 900LX aircraft, known as Envoy IV CC Mk1.